Midlife - tackling ageing and menopause at the same time

 Women we talked to describe not just feeling irritable, but having burst out of pure rage at times.
 Some say they feel like they hate everyone around them.
 A scary feeling if you don’t know this is common during your menopausal transition.

-“I didn’t really mind ageing, but then it hit me, I might not be fertile anymore.
+“I didn’t really mind aging, but then it hit me, I might not be fertile anymore.
 Even though I didn’t want any more kids, I felt grief”.

 One woman shares her thoughts on this: “I feel really sad about entering menopause, that I will not be fertile anymore.
 I know I don’t want any more kids, but it is very hard for me to accept that my body decides for me.
 And it’s not just about having kids or not, to me fertility is about life energy, health, identity - who will I be now?”.